QuickBlox/q-municate-android/README.md

 * Connect with FB– this button allows user to enter the App with his/her Facebook credentials, if user has entered Facebook credentials into device settings.
 * If there are no Facebook credentials in the device’s settings, App shows pop-up message with appropriate text.
 After pop-up message Facebook authorization page will be shown .
 * If App has passed Facebook authorization successfully, the App will show pop-up message
-* Sign up (with email) – if tapped, user is redirected to Register Page
+* Sign up (with email) – if tapped, user is redirected to SignUp Page
 * Already have an account?
 (Log in)– button allows user to enter the App if he/she provides correct and valid email and password.
 By tapping on this button user will be redirected to the login screen.

 ###### Please note, that user will skip this page, if “Remember me” tick is set in the check box on Login page.